ankita-46/SmiFe/Readme.md

 ### Proposed Features:-

 -Login/Signup \
--User can have a hybrid profile, where they can add yheir shop and browse items\
+-User can have a hybrid profile, where they can add their shop and browse items\
 -User dashboard where they can add shops/items to their watchlist\
 -User can search, rate and comment about shops and items\
 -User can browse/order/rent/rate from shops\